russell-hustle/middleman/README.md

 > Returns a welcome message.

 ```@app.route('/lyrics', methods = ['POST'])```
-> Takes the 'url' data as x-www-form-urlencoded data, and returns the song lyrics in text
+> Takes the 'url' data as x-www-form-urlencoded data, and returns the song lyrics in text.

 ```@app.route('/getleaderboard', methods = ['GET'])```
 > Returns the current leaderboard data from the database in json.